-There has been much work completed on the grounds in recent times with our newly completed building project The Benedictine Centre, comprising the main administration block, toilet block, meeting rooms and general learning areas.
+There has been much work completed on the grounds in recent times with our newly completed building project.
+The Benedictine Centre, comprising the main administration block, toilet block, meeting rooms and general learning areas.
+2019 also saw the exciting refurbishment of our heritage listed Our Lady's building.